litestar-org/litestar/docs/usage/security/abstract-authentication-middleware.rst

         # ... other fields follow, but we only require id for this example

 We will also need some utility methods to encode and decode tokens.
-To this end we will use the `python-jose <https://github.com/mpdavis/python-jose>`_ library.
+To this end we will use the `pyjwt <https://pyjwt.readthedocs.io/en/stable/>`_ library.
 We will also create a Pydantic model representing a JWT Token:

 .. dropdown:: Click to see the JWT utility methods and Token model